electrickery/ps2keyboard2matrix/README.md

 - Diode D1, (below the Arduino) should be replaced by a shorting wire.

 - The resistor array uses only eight of the nine resistors, but unfortuneately has to be a ten pin array.
 A 9 pin array can be used but must be mounted on pins 2 to 10, and a short has to be made between pin 1 and 2.

+### Remarks on version 0.6 of the firmware

+More key transformations are now done with a table instead of an endless list of 'if' statements.
+These are the 'plain-special' keys.
+The remainder are 'shifted-special' keys which require an implicit SHIFT or an un-SHIFT.
+Restructuring is prepared for these too, but not implemented yet.